Stop Searching. Start Trusting.

 by jae-jae

-Fetch web page content using a Playwright headless browser, capable of handling dynamic JavaScript, intelligent content extraction, and parallel URL processing.
+This MCP server is designed for fetching web page content using a Playwright headless browser, enabling intelligent content extraction, JavaScript execution, and flexible output formats.

 Setup Requirements